Ruth-Nwawuzoh/Netflix-Data-Analysis/README.md

 6. **R Integration**: Visualized the ratings distribution using R's ggplot2 library.

 ## Tools and Libraries Used
+- Clone this repository to your local machine or download and unzip the zipped file

 ### Python:
 - `pandas` for data manipulation.
 - `matplotlib` and `seaborn` for data visualization.